Flower Symbolism

 Flower Language

 The language of flowers will help you to find the perfect flower for any occasion!
-Discover this fascinating system of flower symbolism developed in Victorian times.
-Learn more.
+Discover this fascinating system of symbolism developed in Victorian times.

-Scientific studies are proving that flower art can speed recovery, reduce stress and comfort the viewer.
-Learn how to use flower art to benefit a variety of environments.
+Scientific studies prove that flower art can speed recovery, reduce stress and comfort the viewer.
+Learn to use flower art in various environments.

 Symbolic Flowers

 Flower symbolism crosses all cultural and historic boundaries.
-Includes fascinating facts about flower symbolism in art and history.
-Learn more about symbolic flowers.
+Includes fascinating facts about flower symbolism in art, culture and history.

 Bluebells are linked to the realm of fairies.
 Bluebell meaning includes humility and gratitude.
 Ancient forests in England and Scotland are linked to bluebells.